kartikluke/invoicefalcon.com/_posts/2019-11-14-customer-invoice-download.md

 title:  "Add links to invoices in Customer account page"
 ---

-With Invoice printer Pro, you can add a link to your customer's account page so that they can download the invoice for their orders anytime.
+With Invoice Falcon, you can add a link to your customer's account page so that they can download the invoice for their orders anytime.

 When your customer clicks on this link, they will be redirected to a PDF version of the invoice & they can choose to print the invoice or download it to their device.